Exact WKB analysis of inverted triple-well: resonance, PT-symmetry breaking, and resurgence: Quantum mechanics of inverted triple-well

 We also note that the perturbation series in~\eqref{PerturbationSeries_general} leads to non-perturbative ambiguities upon the Borel-summation procedure.
 These ambiguities must participate in the so-called large- and low-orders resurgence cancellation, since the physical observables should be single-valued.
 Therefore, regardless of other physical properties, there should be compensating (ambiguous) imaginary non-perturbative contributions, to which we now turn our focus.

 The non-perturbative sector of ITW is governed by two types of configurations.
-One of them is linked to the \textit{bounce} solution, which is originally formulated to describe the vacuum decay in quantum mechanics and quantum field theory~\cite{Coleman:1977py, Callan:1977pt}.
-In our setting, the bounce appears in the $E=0$ limit of the $B_{1}$-cycle depicted in Fig.~\ref{Figure: InverseTW_cycles}.
+One of them is linked to the \textit{bounce} solution, which, in our setting, appears in the $E=0$ limit of the $B_{1}$-cycle depicted in Fig.~\ref{Figure: InverseTW_cycles}.
 We label a bounce event contributing to the trans-series as $[\mcalB]$.
 For the ITW in~\eqref{ITW_potential} and at the leading order in the non-perturbative sector, it reads

 where $N$ corresponds to the energy levels,

 is the classical action for a bounce and

 is the one-loop determinant term.
 The expression in~\eqref{Bounce_LeadingOrder} is sometimes called fugacity~\cite{Callan:1977gz} in multi-instanton expansions (or the multi-bounce expansion in the present case) in the dilute-gas treatment~\cite{Callan:1977pt,Bogomolny80,Zinn-Justin:1981qzi,Zinn-Justin:1983yiy,Behtash:2018voa}.
 Although we do not delve into the dilute-gas picture, we will keep the language in this paper.